Benny Benson

-John Ben "Benny" Benson Jr. (September 12, 1912 – July 2, 1972) was an Alaska native, best known for designing the flag of Alaska.
-Benson was age 14 years old when he won a contest in 1927 to design the flag for the Territory of Alaska, which became a U.S. state on January 3, 1959.
+John Ben Benson Jr. (September 12, 1912 – July 2, 1972) was an Alaska Native best known for designing the flag of Alaska.
+Benson was 14 years old when he won a contest in 1927 to design the flag for the Territory of Alaska, which became a U.S. state on January 3, 1959.

 Life

 Early life

-Benson was born in Chignik, Territory of Alaska, on September 12, 1912.
+Benson was born in Chignik, Alaska, on September 12, 1912.
 He was a Qawalangin (Fox Islander) Unangan born to a Swedish-American father, John Ben "Benny" Benson Sr., and Aleut-Russian mother, Tatiana Ioannovna Dediukhina, from a village near Unalaska.
 When he was three years old, his mother died, forcing his father to send him and his brother Carl to an orphanage, as Benson's father could not take care of them.
 Benson grew up at the Jesse Lee Home for Children in Unalaska and later in Seward.

 Fox Farm

 After graduating from school in 1932, Benson left the Jesse Lee Home.
-He returned to the Aleutian Islands to work with his father fishing and, for a time, trapping blue foxes on Chirikof Island and on John's privately own Ugaiushak Island.
+He returned to the Aleutian Islands to work with his father fishing and, for a time, trapping blue foxes on Chirikof Island and on his father’s privately owned Ugaiushak Island.
 The rate for furs began to decline, so Benson moved to Seattle in 1936.
 He used the $1,000 prize from the flag design competition to enroll in the Hemphill Diesel Engineering School for Diesel engine repair.
 In 1938, Benson married Betty Van Hise.
 The couple's first child, Anna May, was born in October 1938.
 Their second daughter, Charlotte Abbot, was born in June 1940.
 Benson divorced in 1950 and moved with his daughters to Kodiak where he became an airplane mechanic for Kodiak Airways.